 Lessons Learned With Hepatitis B Vaccination in Jails and Prisons * Free Webinar - Sponsored by Dynavax

-Anne Spaulding, MD, MPH, CCHP-P, Associate Professor of Epidemiology, Emory University.
+Presented by: Anne Spaulding, MD, MPH, CCHP-P, Associate Professor of Epidemiology, Emory University

 Jails and prisons can be settings where people at high risk for infectious diseases may access vaccination.
 In this webinar, Dr. Spaulding will discuss why offering hepatitis B vaccination in correctional facilities is a fitting public health intervention.
 When assessing appropriateness of giving a vaccine in a busy correctional health practice, considerations such as dosing schedule become important.
 Lessons learned from hepatitis B vaccination experiences may be applicable to administration of future vaccines, such as those for HIV and COVID-19.

-• Describe the hepatitis B disease burden in adults, including those who reside in or are recently released from jails and
+• Describe the hepatitis B disease burden in adults, including those who reside in or are recently released from jails & prisons

 • Estimate the risk for bloodborne disease, like hepatitis B, versus other routes of disease in U.S. correctional facilities